saraimran1019/Data-Structures-and-Algorithms-CS2011/README.md

 📌 Overview

-This project simulates a basic Hospital Patient Record Management System using core data structures in C++. t uses key data structures like linked lists, queues, stacks, and priority queues to manage patient records, emergency room queues, and treatment history.
+This project simulates a basic Hospital Patient Record Management System using core data structures in C++.
+It uses key data structures like linked lists, queues, and stacks to manage patient records, emergency room queues, and treatment history.
 It's designed to show how these structures work in a real-world hospital scenario.

 🎯 Features